 Stage 2 Palliative Care: Unstable

-When a patient’s condition worsens, or they begin to experience new symptoms, they will need to adjust their Palliative Care plan to accommodate any additional support required.
-At this stage, they are also offered mental support from a psychologist or counsellor to help talk openly about their feelings and prepare both the patient and their loved ones for the coming stages.
+When a patient’s condition worsens, or they begin to experience new symptoms, they will need their Palliative Care plan adjusting to accommodate any additional support required.
+At this stage, they are offered mental support from a psychologist or counsellor to help talk openly about their feelings and prepare for the coming stages.
+The care team encourages the client to speak with family members about their longer-term wishes, which can be mentally challenging for everyone but a critical part of the process that improves wellbeing.

 Stage 3 Palliative Care: Deteriorating

 As medical conditions worsen and overall health deteriorates, the Palliative Care team moves their focus (and that of the patient and family) to end-of-life care.
-Care at home may increase to ensure the patient has everything possible to remain comfortable.
-All pain-relief medication begins or, if already in place, continues.
+Care at home may need adapting to ensure the patient has everything possible to remain comfortable – such as specialist equipment and modifications.
+All pain-relief medication begins or, if already in place, increases according to the client’s needs.

 For some patients, there may only be a short period of life remaining at this third stage, and counsellors provide support to these patients and their families to preserve mental health.